jiaxiang-wu/libhash/README.md

 This project aims at intergrating popular hashing-based ANN search methods into one unified framework for more convenient performance comparison and further improvement.

-We have now included the following methods:
+We have now included following unsupervised methods:

 * **LSH**: Locality Sensitive Hashing (SCG '04)
 * **SH**: Spectral Hashing (NIPS '08)